LLNL/units/README.md

 -   `addUserDefinedCommodity(std::string name, std::uint32_t code)`  add a new commodity that can be used in the string operations.
 -   `clearUserDefinedCommodities()`  remove all user defined commodities from the library.
 -   `disableUserDefinedCommodities()`  there is a (likely small) performance hit in string conversions if custom commodities are used so they can be disabled completely if desired.
--   `enableUserDefinedCommodities()`  enable the use of UserDefinedCommodities.  they are enabled by default.
+-   `enableUserDefinedCommodities()`  enable the use of UserDefinedCommodities.
+User defined commodities are enabled by default.
+Defining user specified commodities is thread-safe

 #### Other unit definitions
 These are all only partially implemented, not recommended for use yet